st-tech/zr-obp/examples/examples_with_obd/README.md

 ## Description

 Here, we use the open bandit dataset and pipeline to implement and evaluate OPE.
-Specifically, we evaluate the estimation performances of well-known off-policy estimators using the ground-truth policy value of an evaluation policy, which is calculable with our data.
+Specifically, we evaluate the estimation performances of well-known off-policy estimators using the ground-truth policy value of an evaluation policy, which is calculable with our data using on-policy estimation.

 ## Evaluating Off-Policy Estimators